yhayat1/python-labs/Cloud-Automation/AWS/LAB08-SNS-Topic-and-Subscription/README.md

-# AWS LAB08 - Automate SNS Topic Creation and Subscription with Python (boto3)
+# AWS LAB08 - SNS Topic and Subscription Automation with Python (boto3)

-In this lab, you will create an Amazon SNS topic, subscribe an email address, and publish messages — all using Python.
-SNS enables distributed messaging and notification for event-driven systems.
+This lab guides you through creating a Python script to automate Amazon Simple Notification Service (SNS) operations using the AWS SDK for Python (Boto3).
+You'll implement various SNS operations including topic creation, subscription management, and message publishing.

 ---

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Create an SNS topic programmatically
+- Create SNS topics programmatically using boto3
-- Subscribe an email address to the topic
+- Subscribe email endpoints to receive notifications
-- Publish a test message
+- Publish messages to SNS topics
+- List and manage topic subscriptions
+- Delete SNS topics and clean up resources
+- Understand SNS messaging fundamentals

 ---

 ## 🧰 Prerequisites

-- AWS account with SNS permissions
+- AWS account with appropriate permissions
-- Python 3.8+ and `boto3` installed
+- Python 3.8+ installed
-- Valid email address to receive SNS confirmation
+- AWS CLI configured with appropriate credentials

 ---